csommerl/js120/lesson1/lesson1_notes.md

 ## [1.4 Practice Problems: OOP and Encapsulation](https://launchschool.com/lessons/fb892747/assignments/bd81804d)

-### Old

-1. OOP is an approach to programming where problems are conceptualized and solved in terms of objects, which are entities that combine together both data and operations.
+1. OOP is an approach to programming where problems are conceptualized in terms of objects and code solving those problems is thus organized in terms of those object.
+Objects are entities that combine together both states (data) and behaviors (operations that can be performed on that data).
-2. The advantages are that it is easier to reason about problems, organize code, and to restrict operations to particular domains/objects.
-The disadvantages are that it makes code more complex and less efficient.
+2. OOP's advantages are: it makes it easier to reason about problems (by abstraction); it makes it easier to organize & maintain code (by reducing dependencies); it allows code to be restricted to particular domains/objects; and, it reduces dependencies.
+OOP's disadvantages are that it makes code more complex, larger, slower, and less efficient with respect to memory.
-   - another advantage: *reduce dependencies*
 3. Encapsulation refers to how code is structured together: certain kinds of data (state) and certain kinds of operations (behavior) are bundled together in a single entity.
-4. JavaScript differs from other OO languages insofar as there are no formal access restrictions.
-   - So, they must be devised using other means.
+4. JavaScript differs from other OO languages insofar as there are no formal (syntactical) access restrictions, and so they must be devised using other means.

-### New

-1. OOP is a programming paradigm in which problems are dealt with in terms of objects, which are bundles of states (data) and behaviors (operations that can be performed on that data).
-    - And we use objects to organize programs.
-2. OOP's advantages are that it makes programs easier to maintain (by reducing dependencies) and easier to reason about (by abstraction).
-Its disadvantages are that programs can become complex, large, take lots of memory, and are slow.
-3. Encapsulation refers to the bundling together two things within objects: states and behaviors.
-4. In other languages, there are formal access restrictions.

 ---